 Dane Court Grammar School has a long-standing and valuable link with Kent County Council’s outdoor activities centre in North Wales.

-The school was among the first to make use of the Centre when it opened in the 1970’s and has had an unbroken record of annual visits.
+The school was among the first to make use of the Centre when it opened in the 1970’s and, with the exception of it’s closure in 2020 due to the COVID-19 pandemic, has had an unbroken record of annual visits.

 I have kept notes on all the KMC trips I organised and ran but they only tell the story since 1987.
 More than 800 Dane Court students participated in a total of well over 50 trips.